15+ Surprising Benefits Of Being A Single Man

 1. You have time for yourself

-One of the perks of being single is that you have more leisure time for yourself.
-You can use your time to travel, read or do nothing.
+One of the perks of being single is having more leisure time for yourself.
+People who associate solitude with rest and rejuvenation benefit mentally and physically (1).
+So, you can use your time to travel, read, or do nothing.
 You don’t have to make time for your girlfriend and live your life the way you want.

 2. You can pursue your hobbies